Transferring your existing loan

-- Paying interest on interest - If you don’t make any payments on the bridging loan, the interest is added to the balance - and you’ll end up paying interest on this interest.
+- Paying interest on interest - As you don’t make any payments on the bridging loan, the interest is added to the balance - and you’ll end up paying interest on this interest.

 - Time to sell - A bridging loan is a short-term loan and there are penalties for going over the 12 months, so make sure you understand your property market and how long your style of property will take to sell.
 And remember, because you’re effectively adding all the interest to the loan amount, the longer it takes to sell your property, the bigger your interest payments are likely to be.